 With the NI Single-Board RIO GPIC commercial off-the-shelf controller board, you can take advantage of FPGA performance and reliability with relatively low nonrecurring engineering, compared to custom hardware design.

-In addition, you can increase your product differentiation by taking advantage of the data analysis and communication capabilities of an onboard 400 MHz PowerPC processor running a real-time OS and LabVIEW Real-Time.
-LabVIEW contains built-in data transfer mechanisms to pass data from the I/O to the FPGA, and from the FPGA to the embedded processor, via a high-speed PCI bus for real-time analysis, postprocessing, data logging, and communication to a networked host computer.
+In addition, you can increase your product differentiation by taking advantage of the data analysis and communication capabilities of a Dual-core ARM Cortex-A9 MPCore processor running Linux RT.
+LabVIEW contains built-in data transfer mechanisms to pass data from the I/O to the FPGA, and from the FPGA to the embedded processor for real-time analysis, post-processing, data logging, and communication to a networked host computer.

 With an extensive library of prebuilt LabVIEW IP functions, you can create a smart power electronics controller for smart-grid protocol communication, event recording and alarming, web monitoring, and electrical power analysis